South Lake Tahoe in January

 Coyote standing in the snow.
 Photo: Brad Scott

-South Lake Tahoe is famous for its black bears, but there are plenty of other species in the area that you can hope to see.
+South Lake Tahoe is famous for its black bears, but there are plenty of other species in the area that you can might see.
 Some are certainly more common than others, like the coyote, but there are a variety of cool creatures to keep an eye out for, like mule deer, bobcats, porcupines, and bald eagles, to name a few.
-Discover what other animals you might see here!
+Discover what other animals you might see here.

 Lake Tahoe on Instagram